 An Overview on Labral Tears & SLAP Tears

 The labrum is a type of cartilage found in the shoulder that surrounds the glenoid (socket).
 It serves an important role in shoulder movement as it helps to keep the humerus (ball) in the socket.
 It also serves as an attachment site for the glenohumeral ligaments and the biceps tendon.
 When a shoulder dislocation or other shoulder injury occurs, the labrum can be peeled off of the rim of the socket.
-A labral tear in the shoulder is quite common and is usually caused from a fall with the arm outstretched or from repetitive work or overhead sports activities.
+A labral tear in the shoulder is quite common and is usually caused from a fall while the arm is outstretched or from repetitive work or overhead sports activities.
 A SLAP (Superior Labrum Anterior to Posterior) tear is a specific type of labral tear which is located at the top of the shoulder socket and involves the attachment site of the biceps tendon.
 A SLAP tear in the shoulder is commonly caused by acute trauma or overuse.
 Specifically SLAP tears can be seen in overhead athletes such as baseball players, volleyball players and tennis players.
 They can be associated with pain and loss of function including decreased sports performance.
 The orthopedic office of Dr. Nikhil Verma, shoulder specialist in the Chicago, Westchester, Oak Brook and Hinsdale, Illinois area, specializes in helping patients with labral and SLAP tears.

 The most serious labral tear is when the labrum is completely torn away from the bone.
 This acute, traumatic injury is associated with a dislocated shoulder.
 Older patients can experience a labrum injury from degeneration and a tear within the substance of the labrum itself.
 When this degenerative condition occurs, the labrum is left with a rough, unsmooth edge.

 Symptoms of a Labral Tear or SLAP Tear